-SCHEDULE 14A INFORMATION (Rule 14a)

-INFORMATION REQUIRED IN PROXY STATEMENT SCHEDULE 14A INFORMATION

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-File ed by the Registrant [X] File ed by a a Party other than the Registrant [ ] [X] Prelin appropriate box: minary Proxy Statement dential, for Use of the Commission Only (as permitted by Rule 14a-6(e) [ ] Defin itive Proxy Statement itive Additional Materials iting Material pursuant to Section 240.14a-11(c) or Section 240.14a-12 Roto-Rooter, Inc. (Name of Registrant as Specified in its Charter) Roto-Rooter, Inc. (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym [X] [ ] No fe F Filing Fee (Check the appropriate box): see required. computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [ ] Fee paid previously with preliminary materials. [ ] Rule was ck box if any part of the fee is offset as provided by Exchange Act e 0-11(a)(2) and identify the filing for which the offsetting fee paid previously.
-Identify the previous filing by registration tement number, or the Form or Schedule and the date of its filing.
+SCHEDULE 14A INFORMATION (Rule 14a) INFORMATION REQUIRED IN PROXY STATEMENT SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check the appropriate box:] Preliminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e) (2)[X] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material pursuant to Section 240.14a-11(c) or Section 240.14a-12 Roto-Rooter, Inc. (Name of Registrant as Specified in its Charter) Roto-Rooter, Inc. ----------(Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): No fee required.
+[X] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. [] Title of each class of securities to which transaction (1)applies: (2) Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed (3) pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee [] was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
 (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: